cleberzavadniak/drf-to-api-gw/README.md

 Because DRF doesn't generate a Swagger 2.0 JSON file and AWS doesn't work with Swagger 1.2.

+## Install

+Install it using pip or simply clone this repository.

 ## Usage

     python3 -m drf_to_api_gw https://example.com/v1/docs/api-docs API_NAME

-If your app is running on heroku, you can use:
+If your app is running on **Heroku**, you can use:

     python3 -m drf_to_api_gw heroku:HEROKU-APP-NAME API_NAME